-The Hisense 7120UK was launched in 2020 as the very first set of Roku TVs for the UK and while most of the models have sold out, it's still possible to pick up the 55-inch Hisense R55B7120UK at Argos for a current price of £379.
+The Hisense 7120UK was launched in 2020 as the very first set of Roku TVs for the UK and while most of the models have sold out, at the time of writing it's still possible to pick up the 55-inch Hisense R55B7120UK at Argos for £375 at Argos.

 While this is still an excellent TV, we'd be looking for a big price difference between this and the 2021 model, the Hisense R55A7200GTUK, before we say it's worth going for the older version instead.

 At the timing of writing the price difference is just £55.
 Should that gap open up to something closer to £80, then it's well worth considering.
 Feature-wise, there's almost no difference at all.

 Should you buy a TCL Roku TV?